Kalingalan Caluang

 Kalingalan Caluang, officially the Municipality of Kalingalan Caluang (Tausūg: Kawman sin Kalingalan Caluang; Bayan ng Kalingalan Caluang), is a municipality in the province of Sulu, Philippines.
-According to the 2020 census, it has a population of 39,549 people.
+According to the 2024 census, it has a population of 42,845 people.

 History

 The Municipality of Kalingalan Caluang was created on December 6, 1975, by Presidential Decree No. 838 from the barangays of Luuk, Sulu.
-It was named in honor of Sayyid Capt.
-Kalingalan Caluang, former Governor of Sulu and one of the "Fighting 21" of Sulu during World War II.
+It was named in honor of Sayyid Captain Kalingalan Caluang, former Governor of Sulu and one of the "Fighting 21" of Sulu during World War II.

 Geography

 Barangays

 Kalingalan Caluang is politically subdivided into 9 barangays.
 Each barangay consists of puroks while some have sitios.